digital-asset/daml/BAZEL.md

 To build this single target from the root of the DAML repository, the command would be:
 ```
-bazel build //daml-foundations/daml-ghc:daml-ghc-compiler
+bazel build //compiler/damlc/daml-compiler
 ```
-since the `BUILD.bazel` that defines the target is in the `daml-foundations/daml-ghc` sub-folder of the root of the DA repository and the target `name` is `daml-ghc`.
+since the `BUILD.bazel` that defines the target is in the `compiler/damlc` sub-folder of the root of the DA repository and the target `name` is `damlc`.

 Let's break this definition down:
 - `name`: